jorgetovar/tofu-typescript/README.md

 **Lambda Resources:** Configures the Lambda module to retrieve the source code from a bucket also created by Tofu, and we define `lambdaHandler` as the method that will receive and process the API event.

 **Modules** are the key ingredient for writing reusable, maintainable code.
-When planning to deploy AWS infrastructure, it's better to leverage this functionality and be aware of the common gotchas to avoid conflicts with other Terraform configurations.
+When planning to deploy AWS infrastructure, it's better to leverage this functionality and be aware of the common gotchas to avoid conflicts with other Tofu configurations.

 ****